 Some people submit their best-and-final offer over the phone, but we'd advise doing it in writing – including via email – so that all of the details of your offer and situation are laid out for the vendor to see.

 Along with the amount you're offering, include all of the information that you would in a sealed bid (see section above).

 What to do if your bid is rejected

 Getting a call to say that the vendor has chosen another buyer is disappointing.
-But keep in mind that offers occasionally fall through.
+But keep in mind that sales sometimes fall through.

 If you stay in touch with the estate agent, they'll know you're still interested if the other buyer drops out of the sale.

 If you live in a competitive area and have lost out a few times, you could consider hiring a buyers’ agent to represent you.

 This not only shows vendors that you're committed, but may also give you an edge over others in bidding wars.
 Buyers’ agents are experienced in negotiating and securing properties in competitive situations.

 Many buyers’ agents also claim to have access to properties that haven’t yet been listed for sale.
 Some buyers’ agents work closely with agents to find out which properties are coming up for sale.
 They may also actively look for a property on your behalf, such as approaching home owners they believe could be interested in selling in future.

 This could be especially useful if your local market is ultra-competitive, or if you’re trying to secure a particular type of property.